wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 Wazuh Cloud API
 ---------------

 The Wazuh Cloud API is an application programming interface used to interact with Wazuh Cloud.
-The Wazuh Cloud API is used, for example, to provide access to an environment's cold storage.
+The Wazuh Cloud API is used, for example, to provide access to an environment's archived data.

 .. _cloud_glossary_wazuh_cloud_cli: